 Insurance is important to protect your loved ones from future eventualities, but you still don't buy coverage

-Financial planning involves visualising the future.
+Financial planning involves visualizing the future.
 In what ways will the world change in 30 years?
 How much should you save for retirement?
 In which city should you buy a house?
 It’s important to keep seeking answers to these questions.
 The future’s an unpredictable place.
 You don’t want an unexpected turn of events to take you by surprise and catch you financially unprepared.
 You must, therefore, guard against complacency.
 The going may be smooth for you now, but it may not be so forever.
 Complacency can hurt you financially.
 Let’s look at some ways in which you can get complacent with your money.

 NOT SETTING FINANCIAL GOALS

 Financial goals help you find focus in your financial life.
 These goals tell you how much and by when you would require money at any life stage.
-For example, you have calculated that if you retire in 30 years’ time, you’ll require a retirement fund of `5 crore to maintain your current lifestyle.
+For example, you have calculated that if you retire in 30 years’ time, you’ll require a retirement fund of `5 crores to maintain your current lifestyle.
 Similarly, you may be able to calculate that you need `30 lakh in 10 years to put your child through college.
 Without goals, you wouldn’t be able to find financial direction, save taxes, make profitable investments, or be able to find funds right when you need them.
 So go ahead — set the goals that will define your life.

 LIVING WITHOUT A BUDGET

 Financial goals are ends.
 Your income provides the means.
 But without a budget, you can’t use the means to get to the ends.
 Budgets help you map what you earn, spend, save, and invest.
-They also tells you much you need to borrow or where you need to cut back.
+They also tell you much you need to borrow or where you need to cut back.
 Your domestic budget is the 30,000-feet perspective of your financial life you must have in order to manage your money better.
 Without the perspective, the goals, or the discipline, you will struggle to manage your money well.

 NOT KEEPING A TAB ON YOUR BILLS

 The budget provides you a big picture view of your financial life.
 But it’s also important to keep track of the tinier details.
 Your bill payments must ideally be automated so that they’re settled before the due date, freeing you up from the hassles of bill tracking.
 However, this doesn’t mean that you should forgo looking at your bills altogether.
-Always read through your utility bills, credit card and bank statements, and any other statements to ascertain that what you’re paying is as per your expectations, and no charges have been slipped in without your consent.
+Always read through your utility bills, credit card, and bank statements, and any other statements to ascertain that what you’re paying is as per your expectations, and no charges have been slipped in without your consent.
 Complacency about your bills would mean you may end up being exploited by your service provider in some way.